Expectations

 Work Hours

+We designate the work week as approximately 9 am–6 pm, Monday through Friday.
+Research often involves thinking, reading, coding, writing, and discussion, which may not occur on the same schedule for everyone.
+At the same time, physical presence matters when working in a team, where informal conversations and spontaneous questions often help new ideas develop.
 With this in mind, group members are expected to maintain regular in-office presence for approximately four days each week.
-This expectation is meant to encourage a collaborative work environment rather than impose rigid structure.
 Reasonable exceptions and flexibility can be arranged in consultation with Sohang, especially in cases of disabilities, personal circumstances, or emergencies.

 Group Meetings